Home » Why Do Rats Scream?

 The only other time a rat might scream when dying is if it’s hurt.
 The pain from its injuries might be unbearable, and the rat may produce sounds and make noises as a sign of distress.

-Rats that get trapped with snap traps don’t scream when dying since these traps kill pest rats instantly.
+Rats trapped with snap traps don’t scream when dying since these traps kill pest rats instantly.
 The rat won’t have time to conceive what has hit it since snap traps work by hitting the head and breaking the neck, causing instant death.

 If the rat is dying from natural causes or disease, it doesn’t have to scream or make any noises.
 The process is gradual, and the rat may be too weak to vocalize.